CSPM Best practices (and mistakes to avoid)

 • Infrastructure as a Service: IaaS is a type of cloud computing that offers virtualized computing resources on the internet.

-• Software as a Service: SaaS are workflow tools that enable users to store and manage their activities in the cloud.
+• Software as a Service: SaaS is a workflow tool that enables users to store and manage their activities in the cloud.

 • Platform as a Service: PaaS is the complete development and deployment environment in the cloud.

-Some of the CSPM tools issue alerts whilst others automate remediation in order to establish better practices and to avoid further security risks.
-Some of the main CSPM benefits include;
+Some of the CSPM tools issue alerts, while others automate remediation in order to establish better practices and avoid further security risks.
+Some of the main CSPM benefits include:

 • Automatic detection of (possibly risky) misconfigurations